revoluution/gta5voice-executor/README.md

 "codeToExecute": "mp.trigger('setMoney', 1337);"
 ```
 ## Usage Example
 This setup enables client-specific command execution, including custom commands like setting in-game resources or triggering specific client events.
+When u are using this Executor, you cannot interact with another people.
+That means you cant listen and speak with another player.
 Below is an in-game screenshot for reference:

 ![Ingame Screenshot](https://img001.prntscr.com/file/img001/XfKjLzLuS7eMxq-C3gWYCQ.png)